 Welcome to O’Malley-Keyes – Fine Art.
 Julia’s newest Cape Cod art gallery offers original oil paintings, commissioned works of art and limited edition fine art prints.
 Each limited edition includes a letter of authenticity and is signed and numbered by the artist.
 Our fine art prints are a wonderful gift for any occasion or a welcome addition to your home or office decor.
-Your fine art print is created from an original oil painting by Julia O’Malley-Keyes using only the finest substrates, and highly saturated pigmnted inks.
+Your fine art print is created from an original oil painting by Julia O’Malley-Keyes using only the finest substrates, and highly saturated pigmented inks.
 Her extensive catalog of over 400 prints features classic sailing yachts, coastal harbors, sailing regattas, Cape Cod, Nantucket Island, Martha’s Vineyard, Boston and international destinations.

 About Julia O’Malley-Keyes

 Always surrounded by the sea, with a family heritage of sailing, writing, acting, and painting, the O’Malley-Keyes clan of eight children were expected to choose a creative endeavor.
 Their father, Nial O’Malley-Keyes, was a published author, champion Polo player and a world traveler.
 A man who brought a feeling of zest for life to an art form, he demanded that each one of his eight children choose their expression of artistic zeal.
 It could be acting, writing, painting, sculpting, weaving, or whatever creative endeavor that interested them.
 However, it was mandatory that each one of his children chose something artistic, something creative, to do during the summer months.
 Ms. O’Malley-Keyes embraced painting.